-That is the decision that Google announced in August 2019,13 and the first "choice screen auctions" took place in early 2020.
+That is the decision that Google announced in August 2019,14 and the first "choice screen auctions" took place in early 2020 (see Figure 1 for an illustration of an Android choice screen), with the subsequent auctions run on a quarterly basis.
 The basic rules of Google's choice screen auctions are very simple.

 In each country auction, search providers will state the price that they are willing to pay each time a user selects them from the choice screen in the given country.
 The three highest bidders will appear in the choice screen for that country.
-The provider that is selected by the user will pay the amount of the fourth-highest bid.14
+The provider that is selected by the user will pay the amount of the fourth-highest bid.15